TheMTtakeover/goat-rulings/goat-indv-rulings/d-d-dynamite.md

 layout: goat-indv-card
 ---

-#### D. D. DYNAMITE
+#### D.D.
+DYNAMITE

 Individual Card FAQs:

-*   Count the number of cards removed from play when “D. D. Dynamite” resolves, not when it is activated.
+*   Count the number of cards removed from play when “D.D.
+Dynamite” resolves, not when it is activated.